|Nutrition Facts (per serving)|

 Make this cake ahead of time for the best flavor and texture.
 Allow it to cool, then wrap in plastic and store at room temperature for one day before you are planning to serve.
 The flavors will intensify and the cake will be easy to cut and serve.

-- 1 1/4 cups olive oil, plus 1 tablespoon for greasing
+1 1/4 cups plus 1 tablespoon olive oil

 Gather the ingredients.

 Use some olive oil to grease the inside of an 8-inch springform pan.
 Grease the entire inside.
-Sprinkle the bottom of the pan with the 1 tablespoons of sugar to evenly coat the bottom.
+Sprinkle the bottom of the pan with 2 tablespoons of sugar to evenly coat the bottom.
 Preheat the oven to 400 F.